Ebazhanov/linkedin-skill-assessments-quizzes/spring-framework/spring-framework-quiz.md

 #### Q37.
 Which are valid steps to take to enable JPA in Spring Boot?

-- [ ] Add an @Enable3paRepositories annotation to your configuration class and create a Spring Data Repository.
+- [x] Add an @EnableJpaRepositories annotation to your configuration class and create a Spring Data Repository.
-- [ ] Add an @Enable3paEntities annotation to your configuration class, create a Spring Data YAML configuration file, and manually update the Spring XML config files to define your repository locations.
+- [ ] Add an @EnableJpaEntities annotation to your configuration class, create a Spring Data YAML configuration file, and manually update the Spring XML config files to define your repository locations.
 - [ ] Add an @EnableDbFunctionality annotation to your configuration class, create a Spring Data XML configuration file, and manually update the Spring factories file to define your repositories.
-- [ ] Add an @InitOpaEntities annotation to your configuration class, create a Spring Data properties configuration file, and manually update the Spring startup parameters to define your repository locations.
+- [ ] Add an @InitJpaEntities annotation to your configuration class, create a Spring Data properties configuration file, and manually update the Spring startup parameters to define your repository locations.

 #### Q38.
 What is a transaction in the context of Spring Data?